jacobxperez/rams/CONTRIBUTING.md

 ## Design Principles

-In The Power of Less, [Leo Babauta](https://leobabauta.com/) explains how to streamline your life by identifying the essential and eliminating the unnecessary.
+In the book, The Power of Less, [Leo Babauta](https://leobabauta.com/) explains how to streamline your life by identifying the essential and eliminating the unnecessary.
-By focusing on the essentials and allowing everything else to fade away, anyone can become less stressed and more productive.
+By focusing on the essentials and allowing everything else to fade away, you can become less stressed and more productive.

 1. Identify the essential
 2. Eliminate the rest